 Although I had a hand in creating my path, whether I have the power to create every aspect of my life remains to be seen.
 I do believe, however, that we have more power than we know, and if we choose to, we can create our own happiness.

 “We don’t have to call ourselves alcoholics or addicts to attend COP groups.
-We can be problem drinkers, person with a substance use disorder (SUD), or simply someone who’s no longer happy using a drug.
+We can be problem drinkers, a person with a substance use disorder (SUD), or simply someone who’s no longer happy using a drug.
 All I wish COP meetings to be is a place for people and, if so inclined, their family members, to come together and help each other grow.” —Darryl S. Duke

 Basic Concepts of Creating Our Path